Relative Dolbeault Geometric Langlands via the Regular Quotient: Duality: The B -Side Data and the Main Conjectures

-\begin{conjecture} Let $X$ be an affine homogeneous spherical variety with abelian regular centralizers and no type $N$ roots.
-Let $\fD\subset \fc_{G_X^\vee}$ be the determinantal divisor which is the vanishing of the symplectic Pfaffian $\Pf_X$ as above.
-Then, the Fourier-Mukai dual of the period sheaf $p_*\cO_{\cP}$ is the pushforward of the structure sheaf along the cleaved cover
+\begin{conjecture} Let $X$ be a tempered affine homogeneous spherical variety with no type $N$ roots satisfying assumptions \ref{asp: flatness} and \ref{asp: diamond goes to diamond (body)}.
+Let $\fD = (\Pf_X)\subset \fc_{G_X^\vee}$ be the divisor given by the vanishing of the symplectic pfaffian $\Pf_X$ of Conjecture \ref{conj: pfaffian}.
+Then, the Fourier-Mukai dual of $p_{*}\cO_{\cP}$ is computed by